 In recent years, Sonos has become the biggest competitor on the market for Bose, with results on Google generating suggestions like, “Is Sonos better than Bose?”

+A relative newcomer to the market, Sonos was founded in 2002.
 The company wasted no time working to obtain partnerships with music streaming companies like Pandora, Spotify, and Amazon.

-The company moved from being privately owned to publicly traded in 2018.
+Sonos moved from being privately owned to publicly traded in 2018.

 Since that time, the stock has consistently trended up, even through an onslaught of technical issues and critical reception.

-Business remains good though, as the speakers continue to contend with Bose.
+Business remains good, though, as the speakers continue to contend with Bose.

 Voxx International (NASDAQ: VOXX)